groverlab/shuffile/README.md

 Known issues
 ------------

+* Written to work on a Mac and untested on PC.

 * Prefix number is zero-padded to two digits, so this will probably only work correctly for classes with fewer than 100 students (which happily is true of all the classes I teach).
 But if you need more students, just increase the 2 in `zfill(2)` to something larger.

 * This'll happily rename all the files in the directory you specify, so be careful not to specify the wrong directory.
 It won't recurse into subdirectories though.